Creating the Virtual Museum of Anthropology

 Bags and baskets are important items in our collection and represent one quarter of our artifact collection.
 Seventy of those are from the Columbia Plateau, and can be sourced to the Nez Perce, Yakama, Colville, or Klickitat people.
 Including representative examples of these would also be important to our gallery.

-Photographing these artifacts will need professional expertise.
+Photographing these artifacts will require professional expertise.
 Most of the photographs we have were taken in the 1970s, are black-and-white, and show little detail or scale.
-Dave Knoerlein, a forensic photographer, trains Lab Managers and technicians for the Veterans Curation Program to produce professional quality photos.
-For comparison, I’ve attached some examples of our current photos along with one taken with a flip phone and one taken by techs learning photography.
+Dave Knoerlein, a forensic photographer, trains lab managers and technicians for the Veterans Curation Program to produce professional quality photos.

-As of this point in time our proposal has been submitted.
-We will be notified in August of 2021 if the funding will be granted.
+Our proposal was submitted and we expect to be notified in August 2021 if the funding will be granted.
 We might even be able to have the Museum open again by then, but remote teaching is becoming even more popular and greater access to our collections is still needed.